 • Only 90-day warranty — a red flag for durability

-• Cannot raise above desk height, limiting standing desk use
+• Cannot raise above desk height — sitting-only solution

-• Narrow 18.5-inch platform is tight for larger keyboards
+• Narrow platform is tight for larger keyboards

 Check Price on Amazon →

-The Uncaged Ergonomics KT1 is the entry point for real ergonomic keyboard trays — not the flimsy sliding drawers you find for $30, but an actual tilt-and-height-adjustable system with a steel frame.
+The KT1 is the entry point for real ergonomic keyboard trays — not the flimsy sliding drawers you find for $30, but an actual tilt-and-height-adjustable system with a steel frame.

 A single lever controls both height and angle.
 You can drop the keyboard 4.5 inches below desk level and adjust tilt between negative and neutral.
-The tray swivels a full 360 degrees and slides completely under the desk when you need the space.
-A detachable mouse pad clips onto either side for left- or right-handed use, and it tilts independently of the main platform.
+The tray swivels 360 degrees and slides completely under the desk when you need the space.
+A detachable mouse pad clips onto either side for left- or right-handed use and tilts independently of the main platform.

-Who should buy this: Budget-conscious buyers who want negative tilt and height adjustment for under $100.
-Also a good option for a second workstation or shared desk where you don’t need a 15-year commitment.
+Who should buy this: Budget-conscious buyers with a fixed-height desk who want negative tilt and height adjustment under $100.
+A good fit for a second workstation or shared desk.

 Price: ~$90 | Buy on Amazon